FeFeFarias05/kode-start/README.md

 </div>

 > *"Wubba Lubba Dub Dub!"* — Rick Sanchez
-> Project developed with clean architecture and solid patterns, so the universe doesn't collapse... or almost.Rick and Morty Challenge 🛸

-> *"Wubba Lubba Dub Dub!"* — Rick Sanchez
 > Project developed with clean architecture and solid patterns, so the universe doesn’t collapse... or almost.

 ---